 Pwll-y-Wrach Nature Reserve, Talgarth Mill and Bronllys Castle

-From July 2011 you will be able to visit the newly restored Talgarth Mill. the town are recent winners of the BBC Village sos Big lottery competition and won funding to restore the watermill to working order. the restored Water Mill also includes a riverside cafe, offering freshly baked products which sells local produce and gifts.
+You will be able to visit the newly restored Talgarth Mill.
+The town are winners of the BBC Village sos Big lottery competition and won funding to restore the watermill to working order.
+The restored Water Mill also includes a riverside cafe, offering freshly baked products which sells local produce and gifts.

-After lunch enjoy a walk on the newly restored accessible riverside paths.
+After lunch enjoy a walk on the accessible riverside paths.
 For those wanting to stretch their legs a little more why not take the brisk ten minute stroll to Bronllys Castle.
-Now in the care of Cadw the mid 12th century stone keep with fantastic views perches atop an earlier motte overlooking the river llynfi and talgarth. historic documents tell us that history was changed here when a large piece of masonry fell from the castle and killed the last male heir of Miles of gloucester.
+Now in the care of Cadw the mid 12th century stone keep with fantastic views perches atop an earlier motte overlooking the river Llynfi and Talgarth.
+Historic documents tell us that history was changed here when a large piece of masonry fell from the castle and killed the last male heir of Miles of Gloucester.

 11.00 - 12.30 Enjoy a walk to Pwll-y-Wrach nature reserve.